 These are designed to check for medical conditions that could lead to sudden loss of consciousness, impairment of airways or concentration, sudden incapacity, impairment of balance or co-ordination or significant limitation of mobility.
 These tests include:

-- Vision – Near, far and colour
+- Vision checks – questionnaire and physical assessment

 You can add certain tests depending on the type of industry and health and safety compliance requirements: